ANEESH KUDRIMOTI- MARCH 22, 2023

 EDITOR: AAYUSHI SINGH

-(1) Introduction:
+(1) Introduction

 (1.1) Background/Motivation of Study:

-A great deal of research has been conducted on the negative implications of the pandemic on productivity, innovation, and mental health in academic research.
+A sizable body of research has been conducted on the negative implications of the pandemic on productivity, innovation, and mental health in academic research.
 This is not surprising as initial lockdown restrictions forced many research institutions to shut down or reduce their operations, resulting in delays in existing research and a sudden shift to remote work.
 However, little research has been done on the flip-side of this phenomenon.
 Running parallel to the perceived negative effects of the pandemic on research is the rapid growth of video-conferencing platforms like Zoom.
-To put this into perspective, between 2020 and 2021, Zoom meeting participants increased by 2900%.
+To put this into perspective, between 2019 and 2020, Zoom meeting participants increased nearly 300% (Statista, 2022).
 The growth of video-conferencing certainly indicates that human beings have adapted to the challenges of the pandemic by embracing new technologies in order to stay connected and continue working despite social distancing measures.
-Against this backdrop, several questions arise: (1) Has the need to communicate virtually brought collaboration back to pre-pandemic levels or has it facilitated even greater collaboration and productivity?
-(2) How can we measure such an increase in collaboration and what is the threshold for such a change to be significant?
-In this paper, I seek to address these questions, with a focus on collaboration networks in economics research.
-I chose to focus on this field in particular because it frequently involves collaboration across academic institutions and countries, making it an ideal framework to examine the effects of social-distancing measures on collaboration networks amid geographical barriers.
+In relation to academic research, however, several questions arise:

 (1.2) Literature Review: